Appraisal Time Adjustments Are Underused

 This blog documents that appraisers underutilize and underestimate time adjustments but does not attempt to determine the cause or propose potential solutions.
 One potential reason for underutilization is that these adjustments are some of the more analytically complex calculations appraisers might perform.
 Also, market information about comparable sales data can be sparse, decentralized, and observed with a lag.
 The data may also be costly (or at least not always free) and is not always available publicly (which may require paying for access to private databases).

-This article was originally published in the Mortgage Banker Magazine March 2024 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of March 4, 2024.

 About the author